 It happens all the time.
-You get the call for a notary job and the person who’s arranging the appointment is NOT the person who will be signing the documents.
+You get the call for a notary job in Texas and the person who’s arranging the appointment is NOT the person who will be signing the documents.
 Their mom is in the hospital and needs a POA.
 Their dad is in the nursing home and wants to transfer property with a quitclaim deed .
 The person requiring the service has entrusted someone else with the responsibility of securing your services.
-When this happens, follow these three tips to ensure that the signing goes smoothly:
+When this happens, follow these three notary tips to ensure that the signing goes smoothly:

 - When you get the call: